+Aligning Design with development is a key aspect of future business success.
 Interaction design (IxD) as a principal of study covers a wide field of expertise but doesn’t quite delve into the complexities of front-end development.
-When only considering the experience without the implications on development you could possibly end up with a great experience but a messy code base, as well as unnecessary pushed deadlines.
+When only considering the experience without the implications on the development you could possibly end up with a great experience but a messy code base, as well as unnecessarily pushed deadlines.

 Current frameworks and libraries

 Modern applications aren’t often built from scratch but rather leverage multiple frameworks and libraries, saving time and cost, and reducing the complexity of the application as a whole.

 As a designer, these frameworks might have designs in place which can be used as a base to inspire your custom design, which won’t require the developer to create entirely new style sheets but rather override the defaults.

 Consider the following:

 An application with a react front-end might leverage a component for data visualisation called Recharts.js and when looking at the designs for the graphs you could potentially model your designs off the Recharts base style, which allows the developer to spend less time styling a graph that looks boldly different and more time polishing the overall experience of the platform.